We thought we would look at some of the quirkiest office ideas out there – which is your favourite?

 3. Disney Inspired

 It’s probably no surprise that the Pixar offices are incredible.
 Jobs was a fan of an open office environment, encourage team members to work together and wanted the office building to encourage this.
-He designed the office with the aim of getting people away from their own office and encouraging them to interact with the other people in their close working environment.
-Their HQ is home to viewing rooms, a theatre, fitness centre, foosball and an outdoor amphitheatre and an olympic-sized swimming pool.
+He designed the office with the aim of getting people away from their own office, and encouraging them to interact with the other people in their close working environment.
+Their HQ is home to viewing rooms, a theatre, fitness centre, foosball, an outdoor amphitheatre and an Olympic-sized swimming pool.